Guanidine: Production

 The resulting guanidinium ions can often be deprotonated to give the guanidine.
 This approach is sometimes called the Rathke synthesis, in honor of its discoverer Bernhard Rathke.

 Chemistry

 Guanidinium cation

-The conjugate acid is called the guanidinium cation, (C(NH_{2})_{3}^{+}).
+The conjugate acid is called the guanidinium cation, (C(NH2)3+).
 This planar, symmetric ion consists of three amino groups each bonded to the central carbon atom with a covalent bond of order 4/3.
 It is a highly stable +1 cation in aqueous solution due to the efficient resonance stabilization of the charge and efficient solvation by water molecules.
-As a result, its pK_{aH} is 13.6 (pK_{b} of 0.4) meaning that guanidine is a very strong base in water; in neutral water, it exists almost exclusively as guanidinium.
+As a result, its pK_{a} is 13.6 (pK_{b} of 0.4) meaning that guanidine is a very strong base in water; in neutral water, it exists almost exclusively as guanidinium.
 Due to this, most guanidine derivatives are salts containing the conjugate acid.